top of page

 The kids will appreciate the Wading Pool.
 Appropriate footwear can be helpful.
 The water is extremely cold.

 The gate you are viewing is from First Temple times.
 Note the bench inside the city gate.
-The city gate is where administrative and legal affairs for the city took place, and the city elders would have sat here.
+The city gate is where administrative and legal affairs for the city took place and where the city elders would have sat.
 The raised square platform may have been for the king’s throne.
-It is from this site that fragments of the famous Tel Dan inscription were found in secondary use (see below in relation to the Ussishkin Museum).
-Tel Dan was occupied until the Roman period when it was abandoned and the inhabitants moved to Banias.
-There is a (modern) WC near this gate.
+It is from this location that fragments of the famous Tel Dan inscription were found in secondary use (see below in relation to the Ussishkin Museum).
+Tel Dan was occupied until the Roman period when it was abandoned when the inhabitants moved to Banias.
+There is a (modern) WC near the gate.

 • Continue further along the paved road to Abraham’s Gate, which is part of the gate of the ancient city of Laish.
-It was built sometime during the Middle Bronze Age (2000 - 1550 BCE) with baked mud bricks and is the oldest intact archway ever found.
-It is called Abraham’s gate, because Abraham could well have passed by here on his way to Syria when rescuing his nephew Lot from the coalition of kings that had attacked Sodom (Genesis 14:14).
+It was built sometime during the Middle Bronze Age (2000 - 1550 BCE) from baked mud bricks and is one of the oldest intact archways ever found.
+It is called Abraham’s gate because Abraham could well have passed by here on his way to Syria when rescuing his nephew Lot from the coalition of kings that had attacked Sodom (Genesis 14:14).

 • Choose a way back from the Cultic site using the brochure map depending on what else you would like to see and the time you have available.